AlexanderHamlet/EasyReplaceCommand/README.md

 Flags:

-	-ts
+	-s

 	Replaces all tabs in a file with four spaces.

-	-st
+	-t

 	Replaces all instances of four spaces with a tab.

+	-l

+	Specifies number of spaces a tab is equivalent to.

 Future plans:

-	- Add option to specify how many spaces a tab equals
 	- Improve Error handling
 	- Add documentation to set up command line alias
+	- Improve efficiency